tum-pbs/pbdl-book/physgrad.md

 **Dependence on Hessian** 🎩

-In addition, a fundamental disadvantage of quasi-Newton methods is their dependence on the Hessian of the full function.
+In addition, a fundamental disadvantage of quasi-Newton methods that becomes apparent from the discussion above is their dependence on the Hessian.
+It plays a crucial role for all the improvements discussed so far.

 The first obvious drawback is the _computational cost_.
 While evaluating the exact Hessian only adds one extra pass to every optimization step, this pass involves higher-dimensional tensors than the computation of the gradient.